danieldeng2/wacc-plugin/README.md

 <!-- Plugin description -->

-WACC (pronounced “whack”) is a simple variant on the While family of languages .
+WACC is a simple variant on the While family of languages .

 It features all of the common language constructs you would expect of a While-like language, such as program variables, simple expressions, conditional branching, looping and no-ops.
 It also features a rich set of extra constructs, such as simple types, functions, arrays and basictuple creation on the heap.